Brown eye colour facts: What causes eyes to be brown?

 So it's very possible for children in the same family to have different eye colours, and eyes that are not the same colour as those of their parents.
 Due to complex variations and interactions of genes, it's hard to say with certainty what colour eyes a child might end up with.

 Also, the eyes of many Caucasian babies contain very little melanin at birth and will appear blue in the first few months of life.
-But within 12 to 18 months, more melanin can accumulate in the iris, causing eye colour to change from blue to green, hazel or brown.
+Within 12 to 18 months, more melanin can accumulate in the iris, causing eye colour to change from blue to green, hazel or brown.

 Benefits of brown eyes